hexarobi/pdf_converter/README.md

-This tool converts county-specific PDF documents into JSON format for easy importing.
+This tool converts county-specific election result PDF documents into JSON format for easy importing.

 ## Install